Dreamer474747/Dreamer474747.github.io/survival/Readme.md

 if you click on the arrow in the footer, it will get to the top of the page.

-the original ui is just made for desktop but i make it fully responsive. thats a huge change you know!
+the original ui is just made for desktop but i make it fully responsive. thats a huge difference you know!

 # Introduction